Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/NamingConvention.md

 #### Exceptions

 **T:System.ArgumentNullException**
-If constantsWithValues is ```null```.
+If constantsWithValues is`null`.

 **T:System.ArgumentException**
-If conventionToUse is ```null``` or whitespace.
+If conventionToUse is`null` or whitespace.

 ### ResolveViewByViewModelName(string assembly, string fullViewModelName, string conventionToUse)

-Resolves the convention by using the view model name.

-    This method does not add assemblies or resolve types, but will only return a string containing the resolved value based on the convention.

-    The following constants can be used in this method:
+Resolves the convention by using the view model name.This method does not add assemblies or resolve types, but will only return a string containing the resolved value based on the convention.The following constants can be used in this method: * ViewModelName
-    * ViewModelName

 #### Parameters